Hypothyroidism in Cats: Causes, Signs and Symptoms, and Treatment

 When Should You Visit the Vet for Hypothyroidism Testing?

-If your cat seems sluggish, gains weight without dietary changes, or develops a coarse coat, don’t wait.
+If your cat seems sluggish, gains weight without dietary changes, or develops a poor coat, don’t wait.
+It's worth running a thyroid panel.
+Early detection can prevent months, or even years, of silent suffering.

 “Caring for cats means noticing the quiet changes: the ones that don’t shout, but whisper.
 That’s where early diagnosis begins, and where real healing takes root.”